Food City Promotes Hembree To VP Of Traditional Advertising

 Hembree is active within his community, serving on the board of directors for the Virginia Highlands Small Business Incubator and as a past member of the Abingdon Rotary Club.
 He is 2001 graduate of Abingdon High School and a 2005 graduate of Emory and Henry College, where he earned a bachelor’s degree in business administration with an emphasis in mass communications.

-Hembree currently resides in Abingdon, Virginia, with his wife Ashley and their two children, Addison and Jack.
+Hembree currently resides in Abingdon with his wife Ashley and their two children, Addison and Jack.